bergnerbenjamin/atml/main/README.md

 ## Overview
 The data consists of two data sets, accelerometer and gyroscope data set.
-The first step is to merge this two data set into a new, merged data set and to get rid of outliers and missing values.
+The first step is to merge the two data sets into a new, merged data set and to get rid of outliers and missing values.
-Therefore the accelerometer data entries have to match corresponding gyroscope data entries.
+Therefore, the accelerometer data entries have to match corresponding gyroscope data entries.

 First, let's look at the accelerometer and gyroscope data attributes (gt is the label):